Get the Pet Wet

 Fish like to get wet.

-Fish like to get really wet.
+Fish like to get very wet.

-Fish need to be wet.
+Fish need to get wet.

 Read More